 CA Key Pair Generation

-Cryptographic keying material used to sign certificates, CRLs or status information by the ACA shall be generated in FIPS 140 validated cryptographic modules.
+For all levels of assurance above rudimentary, cryptographic keying material used to sign certificates, CRLs or status information by the ACA must be:

-For the ACA, the modules shall meet or exceed Security Level 3.
-Multiparty control is required for CA key pair generation for ACAs operating at the Medium, Medium Hardware, or High levels of assurance.
+Generated in FIPS 140-2 validated cryptographic modules that must meet or exceed Security Level 3.

-CA key pair generation must create a verifiable audit trail that the security requirements for procedures were followed.
+CA key pair generation must create a verifiable audit trail that the security requirements for procedures were followed

+Multiparty control is required for CA key pair generation

+An independent third party shall validate the execution of the key generation procedures either by witnessing the key generation or by examining the signed and documented record of the key generation.

 For all levels of assurance, the documentation of the procedure must be detailed enough to show that appropriate role separation was used.

-For High, Medium Hardware, and Medium Assurance, an independent third party shall validate the execution of the key generation procedures either by witnessing the key generation or by examining the signed and documented record of the key generation.
+.

 Subscriber Key Pair Generation

 Subscriber key pair generation may be performed by the subscriber, CA, or RA.
-If the CA or RA generates subscriber key pairs, the requirements for key pair delivery specified in Section 6.1.3 must also be met.
+If the CA or RA generates subscriber key pairs, the requirements for key pair delivery specified in Section 5.1.3 must also be met.

-Key generation shall be performed using a FIPS approved method or equivalent international standard.

-For all certificates at the High and Medium Hardware assurance levels, subscriber key generation shall be performed using a validated hardware cryptographic module.
-For Medium and Basic assurance, either validated software or validated hardware cryptographic modules shall be used for key generation.
+For certificates issued at the High assurance level, subscriber key generation shall be performed using a FIPS-2 Level 2 validated hardware cryptographic module.
+The ACA must maintain a record of the subscriber acknowledgement of receipt of the token.

+For Basic and Medium assurance, either FIPS-2 validated software or hardware cryptographic modules shall be used for key generation.

 Private Key Delivery to Subscriber

 If subscribers generate their own key pairs, then there is no need to deliver private keys, and this section does not apply.